freewood/sfsens/README.md

 `Timeout=15`

 Check the path to sfsens.ps1 file.
-SFSens script create txt files in his own directory with timestamps in it.
-It's needed to determine is this last value, or previous.

 After this we create LLD Discovery item in zabbix with `sf.discovery` key, and items prototype with `sf.sens[MACROS]` key.
 List of MACROSes you can obtain by viewing output of `sf.discovery` key on target host.